 The worst cull had been in Sales.
 She heard they’d cut the team by more than half, despite the obvious futility in trying to sell office products to people who weren’t in the office.
 It had made her feel sick.
 Corporate comms messages of ‘we’re all in it together’ were hugely at odds with her own actions.

-Since then, she’d been having a recurring nightmare; the redundancy casualties were chasing her down a street and she couldn’t run to get away, she was paralysed to the spot.
+Recently, she’d been having a recurring nightmare; the redundancy casualties were chasing her down a street and she couldn’t run to get away, she was paralysed to the spot.
 As they got closer and closer, she’d wake up in a cold sweat screaming for help.

 Jon lived in one of those enviable period properties, with classic kerb appeal on the outside and modern open plan living on the inside.
 It was meant to be a family home, but his wife had abruptly left him for someone else a few years ago.
 Now, living on his own, the imprint of his days felt very small in all this space.